Police uniforms and equipment in the United Kingdom: Headgear

 Basic headgear for police officers is a peaked cap for men and a round bowler style hat for women.
-Caps and hats feature a hat band incorporating the Sillitoe tartan checkerboard design.
-This band is not worn in Northern Ireland, where female officers also wear a peaked cap of a different pattern.
+Caps and bowlers feature a hat band incorporating the Sillitoe tartan checkerboard design.
+This band is not worn in the Police Service of Northern Ireland, where female officers also wear a peaked cap of a different pattern.

 The custodian helmet is worn on foot duty by male constables and sergeants (outside Scotland and Northern Ireland).
 There are several patterns, with different forces wearing different types.
 Although some Scottish forces have used helmets in the past, they are no longer worn in Scotland.
 West Yorkshire Police abandoned the custodian helmet in 2015.
 Thames Valley Police abandoned the custodian helmet in 2009 due to budget cuts, but brought them back into service in 2018 due to high demand, instant recognition and popularity with police officers and the public.

 Cheshire Police phased out custodian helmets in the 1990s in favour of the peaked cap and bowler hat.
 These were in turn replaced with baseball caps in 2016.
-Lancashire Police made a similar move in 2017, followed by Gloucestershire Police in 2019.
-Northamptonshire Police removed the Custodian helmet in 2017 and replaced it with a baseball cap, but removed the baseball caps in 2018 and brought back the Custodian helmets.
+However, in 2021 Chief Constable Mark Roberts brought peaked caps and custodian helmets back into service.
+Lancashire Police also introduced baseball caps in 2017, followed by Gloucestershire Police in 2019.
+Northamptonshire Police replaced custodian helmets with a baseball caps in 2017, but reversed this the following year.

 West Yorkshire Police and (from May 2018) Hertfordshire Constabulary give female officers the option to wear a peaked cap instead of a bowler if they prefer to do so.
 Similarly, Staffordshire Police allows female officers to wear custodian helmets for public order duties if they so desire.

 As of September 2021, Essex Police no longer restricts any force-issue headwear by gender.
 Any new officer recruited since may choose between a custodian helmet or bowler hat, plus an additional peaked cap.